The Abertillery Junior Rugby Teams.

 The Amalgamation of the Crusaders and Abertillery United Teams.

-On Wednesday 30th August 1905 a meeting was held of the members of the Abertillery Crusaders and the Abertillery United Rugby Football Clubs with a view to amalgamating the teams for the forthcoming season 1905-06.
+On Wednesday 30th of August 1905, a meeting was held of the members of the Abertillery Crusaders and the Abertillery United Rugby Football Clubs with a view to amalgamating the teams for the forthcoming season 1905-06.
 Mr Arthur Davies presided and it was decided to unite both clubs under the name of the Abertillery Harlequins.
 The following were appointed officers of the new club – T. Williams (Captain); Mr W. King (Vice-Chairman); Mr A. Powell (Secretary) and Mr D. Treharne (Treasurer): The Abertillery Harlequins would play at the Abertillery Park.

 The Abertillery Harlequins First Match.